 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The response time at 60Hz is good.
 Unlike at 165Hz, we recommend the 'Weak' overdrive setting because there's too much overshoot with 'Strong'.
 This means that you may have to change the overdrive setting if the frame rate of your game drops.
+The Corsair XENEON 32QHD165 has a much faster response time at 60Hz.

 There's an optional backlight strobing feature to clear up persistence blur, which is commonly known as black frame insertion.
 However, it creates image duplication, makes the screen considerably dimmer, and works within a narrower range than the Razer Raptor 27 144Hz.
 Keep in mind that the BFI score is based on the flicker range and not the actual performance.